glennga/sql-process/README.md

 `Could not walk parse tree with given SQL.` | The given SQL file is invalid.
 Ensure that the format follows the SQLite3 syntax.
 `No terminating semicolon.` | The given SQL file contains no terminating semicolon.
 Add one to the end of your file.
 `Cannot connect to the catalog.
 No statement executed.` | The catalog node catalog be reached.
 Ensure that the daemon is running for the catalog.
+ `Table XXXX not found.` | The table specified in the `sqlfile` was not found on the catalog.
+Execute a 'CREATE TABLE' statement instead with the `clustercfg` configuration specifications, or fix the table name.

 ### runJSQL.py Errors
 Message | Fix